Creating custom reports

 Additional actions

-Within settings, you have the following options:
+Within Settings, you have the following options:

-Group by – select the categories by which you want to organize your employee data, such as country, legal entity, etc. You can also choose numerical variables and apply grouping methods like defined brackets, quartiles, or deciles.
+Group by – the categories by which you want to organize your employee data, such as country, legal entity, etc. You can also choose numerical variables and apply grouping methods like defined brackets, quartiles, or deciles.

 Settings section

 A global filter that applies to all sections of a report.
-Head to the full-width bar at the bottom of the screen and click Display Filter to open the employee table and apply filters to any or multiple columns, for example, Job Role.
+Head to the full-width bar at the bottom of the screen and click Display filter to open the employee table and apply filters to any or multiple columns, for example Job Role.

-Employee Filter section is illustrated in the following picture:
+The Employee Filter section is illustrated in the following picture:

 Employee Filter section